nayere6342/sep11-freedom-project/blog/entry02.md

 ### **_Intro:_**

 Doing this entry has taught me a ton about how _kaboom.js_ works in this code space.
 This can be because of the fact that I tinker a lot in _kaboom.js_ for quite a while now.
-I have learned that like I said before,
+I have learned that like I said before; I started thinking with _kaboom.js_. overall, _kaboom.js_ I just started researching about my tool _kaboom.js_.
+And what I found out was that it's pretty simple for a baseline JS tool.
+You can see this here in the code presentation.
+In this entry log, I will also be talking about my challenges in this entry as well as my takeaways.

 ### **_Code Presentation:_**

+In this code presentation these are some things I have learned,

 ```JS
 kaboom({